linux-xd/vectura/README.md

 ## ✨ In-Depth Features

-* 🛡️ **100% Rust Architecture:** Both the user-space agent and the kernel-space eBPF programs are written entirely in safe Rust.
-No C wrappers, no BCC dependencies, and no Clang required at runtime.
+* 🛡️ **100% Rust Architecture & Cryptography:** Both the user-space agent and the kernel-space eBPF programs are written entirely in safe Rust.
+Utilizing `rustls` instead of OpenSSL eliminates messy C-dependencies and `pkg-config` headaches.
+No BCC dependencies and no Clang required at runtime.
 * ⚡ **Kernel-Level Speed via Traffic Control (TC):** Vectura attaches directly to the TC ingress hook.
-It reads IP headers the microsecond they hit the network interface, long before they traverse the complex Linux networking stack or reach standard applications.
+It reads IP headers and dynamically extracts L4 (TCP/UDP) ports the microsecond they hit the network interface, long before they traverse the complex Linux networking stack.
-* 🖥️ **Live Ratatui TUI Dashboard:** A hyper-responsive, real-time terminal interface that runs efficiently over SSH.
-It visualizes live packet feeds, source/destination IPs, and payload sizes without eating up your system resources.
+* 🖥️ **Responsive Full-Screen Ratatui TUI:** A dynamic, full-width terminal dashboard that automatically scales to fit your terminal height.
+Features granular columns separating IPs and Ports, with color-coded formatting for easy traffic scanning.
+* 🔀 **Multi-Core Asynchronous Polling:** Spawns dedicated Tokio background tasks for every online CPU core, utilizing `mpsc` channels to ensure the UI never blocks while capturing packets across the entire system.
+* 🌐 **Universal Static Binary:** Cross-compiled using `musl`, resulting in a zero-dependency, statically linked executable that runs natively on *any* x86_64 Linux distribution (Ubuntu, Arch, Debian, Fedora, etc.).
 * 🤖 **Headless Daemon & API:** Run Vectura as a background service.
 It embeds an asynchronous Axum REST server, allowing you to scrape kernel network metrics into Prometheus or Grafana for enterprise fleet monitoring.
-* 🌉 **Zero-Copy IPC (PerfEventArray):** Kernel data isn't clumsily copied.
-Vectura uses high-speed, memory-mapped `PerfEventArray` ring buffers.
-Dedicated blocking threads in user-space poll this buffer and safely bridge the data into the Tokio async runtime.

 ---